-The hard deadline for emailing the report is Friday, June 21, 2013 at 17.00 p.m.
+The hard deadline for emailing the report is Friday, June 20, 2014 at 17.00 p.m.

-- You will be graded on the contents and the presentation of the report, on the originality1 of your answers, on the correctness, the efficiency, and on the readability of the MATLAB files (i.e., do not forget to include explanatory comments in your MATLAB files). - We recommend you to keep the computations symbolic or analytic as long as possible and not to hardcode any of the parameters in your MATLAB programs (instead, write one separate MAT-LAB function or script that defines the parameters) so that you can easily take other parameter values, longer control horizons, other reference signals, etc. into account.
-Furthermore, since each step of this assignment depends on the preceding ones, we recommend that after Steps 2, 5, and 6 of the road map, you check your intermediate results with the lecturer (during the office hours or via email).
+- You will be graded on the contents and the presentation of the report, on the originality1 of your answers, and on the correctness, efficiency, and readability of the MATLAB files (i.e., do not forget to include explanatory comments in your MATLAB files). - We recommend you to keep the computations symbolic or analytic as long as possible and not to hardcode any of the parameters in your MATLAB programs (instead, write one separate MAT-LAB function or script that defines the parameters) so that you can easily take other parameter values, longer control horizons, other reference signals, etc. into account.
+Furthermore, since each step of this assignment depends on the preceding ones, we recommend that after Steps 1.2, 1.5, 1.6, 2.2, and 2.3 of the road map, you check your intermediate results with the teaching assistant (during the office hours or via email).